Stimulus checks of $600 are coming — here's who will get one

 Aside from the smaller stimulus checks for adults, the other major change is the amount provided for dependent children: $600 for each child, up from $500 in the CARES Act.

-However, the summary released by lawmakers says the $600 will be directed toward each "child dependent," which suggests that adults who are nevertheless claimed as dependents — such as college students — may not qualify for the checks.
+However, the bill states says the $600 will be directed toward each dependent child under 17 years old, which means that adults who are nevertheless claimed as dependents — such as college students and older high school students — won't qualify for the checks.

-Another question is whether adult dependents, such as seniors who are claimed as dependents on their adult children's tax returns, would qualify for the checks.
+It also appears that adult dependents, such as seniors who are claimed as dependents on their adult children's tax returns, won't qualify for the checks.
+Excluding college students and other adult dependents was a matter of debate with the first round of checks, with some families arguing that older dependents should also qualify for the payments.

 A family of two parents with two child dependents could receive up to $2,400 under the provision, lawmakers said.